Participant Information and Electronic Consent Form

 The incorporation of our research findings will be an important step towards building a more flexible provision of training, teaching and support that can be adapted to the needs of a range of different roles and organisations.

 Please take just ten minutes to complete this survey and help enable more people from more diverse backgrounds to move their research forward by engaging effectively with data tools and the open data movement.
 Such progress will be necessary if open data transparency is ever to be translated into governmental accountability

-If you would like to enter our prize draw for a free one-day ticket to the Centre for Investigative Journalism Summer School in London, UK (value £108) enter your email on the 'Tell us more' page and submit your responses by 15th June 2017.
+If you would like to enter our prize draw for a free one-day ticket to the 2018 Data workshops at the Centre for Investigative Journalism Summer School in London, UK enter your email on the 'Tell us more' page.

 Dr. Anna Feigenbaum from Bournemouth University is conducting this study in partnership with the Centre for Investigative Journalism.
 Your participation in this study is entirely voluntary and you can withdraw at any time.
 You are free to omit any question.
 Please note that to withdraw you can close the browser page at any time while completing the questionnaire.
 However, after you hit the submission button we will be unable to remove your anonymised responses from the study.
 If you have questions at any time about the study or the procedures, you may contact Dr. Anna Feigenbaum.